ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

   - Sets the frequency to use for the transfer.
   - Must leave all other configuration unchanged.
 - `i2c_timeout`:
-  - Sets the clock stretching timeout to use for the following transfers.
+  - Sets the transmision timeout to use for the following blocking transfers.
+  - If the timeout is not set the default timeout is used.
-  - If the timeout is set to 0, disables clock stretching.
+  - If the timeout is set to 0, default timeout is restored.
+  - Default timeout value is based on I2C frequency.
+Is computed as triple amount of time it would take to send data over I2C
 - `i2c_write`:
   - Writes `length` number of symbols to the bus.
   - Returns the number of symbols sent to the bus.
-  - Returns an error status if transfer fails.
+  - Returns an error code if transfer fails.
   - Generates a stop condition on the bus at the end of the transfer if `stop` parameter is true.
   - Handles transfer collisions and loss of arbitration if the platform supports multimaster in hardware.
-  - The transfer will timeout and return `I2C_ERROR_TIMEOUT ` if the slave stretches the clock for longer than the configured timeout duration.
+  - The transfer will timeout and return `I2C_ERROR_TIMEOUT ` if the transfer takes longer than the configured timeout duration.
 - `i2c_read`:
-  - Reads `rx_len` symbols from the bus.
+  - Reads `length` symbols from the bus.
   - Returns the number of symbols received from the bus.
   - Returns an error code if transfer fails.
+  - Generates a stop condition on the bus at the end of the transfer if `stop` parameter is true.
   - Handles transfer collisions and loss of arbitration if the platform supports multimaster in hardware.
-  - The transfer will timeout and return `I2C_ERROR_TIMEOUT ` if the slave stretches the clock for longer than the configured timeout duration.
+  - The transfer will timeout and return `I2C_ERROR_TIMEOUT ` if the transfer takes longer than the configured timeout duration.
 - `i2c_start`:
   - Generates I2C START condition on the bus in master mode.
   - Does nothing if called when the peripheral is configured in slave mode.